alaatv-front/vue-tiptap-katex-docs/docs/src/mainPackage/vue3-tiptap-katex.md

 ## edit-table-modal

-A custome made that is being used when a table cell is being edited by the user.
+A custom component that is being used when a table cell is being edited by the user.

 ## toolbar

-all the needed options to be on editor's toolbar are placed in this custome component. based on each option a specified chain of editor commands is ran to execute the desired functionality
+all the needed options to be on editor's toolbar are placed in this custom component. based on each option a specified chain of editor commands is run to execute the desired functionality

 ## Editor instance